Bathampton Down: Modern

 Sham Castle, a folly on the western edge of Bathampton Warren, was probably designed around 1755 by Sanderson Miller and was built in 1762 by Richard James, master mason for Ralph Allen, "to improve the prospect" from Ralph Allen's town house in Bath.
 It is a Grade II* listed building.
 It consists of a single screen wall with a central pointed arch, flanked by two 3-storey circular turrets, which extend sideways to a 2-storey square tower at each end of the wall.
 Sham Castle is illuminated at night.

 There is a telecommunications mast across the far side of the golf course from Sham Castle.

-Around 1730, at the North-East corner of Bathampton Camp, a new limestone quarry was opened by Ralph Allen, to provide local cut Bath stone for buildings in Bath.
-Its use declined by the end of the 18th century; however between around 1800 and 1895 it reopened to supply stone for the Kennet and Avon Canal, with the stone being lowered down an inclined plane gravity tramway to the water.
+Around 1730, at the north-east corner of Bathampton Camp, a limestone quarry was opened by Ralph Allen, to provide local cut Bath stone for buildings in Bath.
+Its use declined by the end of the 18th century, but between around 1800 and 1895 it reopened to supply stone for the Kennet and Avon Canal, the stone being lowered down an inclined plane gravity tramway to the water.